 During Activated PRP Plus therapy, a small sample of the patient’s blood is drawn (similar to a lab test sample) and placed in a centrifuge that spins the blood at high speeds, separating the platelets from other blood components.
 The blood is then activated by applying ultraviolet light before injection.
 The site of the injection can also be treated with Shock Wave Therapy, which can help activate the cells.
 We use MSK ultrasound guidance to improve precision of the injection into the treatment area using ultrasound imaging.
 The concentrated Platelet Rich Plasma is then injected into and around the point of injury, strengthening the body’s natural healing agent.
-The injection process takes less than 15 minutes and increases the concentration of platelets and growth factors up to 500% greater than levels found in your own blood.
+The injection process takes less than 15 minutes and increases the concentration of platelets and growth factors to levels up to 500% greater than that which is found in your own blood.

 You are restricted from the use of non-steroid anti-inﬂammatory medications (NSAIDs) one day prior to the procedure and one day after the PRP Plus injection.
 Initially the procedure may cause some localized soreness and discomfort.
 Most patients only require some extra strength Tylenol to help with the pain.
 Ice and heat may be applied to the area as needed.
 The first week after the procedure, patients will typically start a rehabilitation program with physical therapy.
 However, aggressive physical activity is discouraged.

 The goal is to resolve pain through healing.
 This therapy is stimulating the growth and repair of tendons, ligaments and cartilage requiring time and rehabilitation.
 The need for surgery can also be greatly reduced by scheduling an appointment with Dr. Darr and treating injured tissues before the damage progresses and the condition is irreversible.